getnymba/mycobot-motion-planning/README.md

 3.1) Start player in Unity.

-3.2) Change Values of Goal_angle of Subscriber script in firefighter gameobject.
+3.2) Change values of Goal_angle in Subscriber script of firefighter gameobject.

 Demo: https://youtu.be/Phar-wUFfHU